Information for International Scholars

 Stay at HSBI based on a contract of employment

 If you have an employment contract with HSBI, you will pay regular tax and social insurance contributions.
 The income tax and social insurance contributions are automatically deducted from your gross salary and transferred to the tax authorities.
-If you indicated that you are a member of a Protestant or Catholic religious community when you registered your residence, church tax will also be deducted automatically.
 You will find a detailed list of all taxes on your payslip.

 Double taxation